What are the Customer Journey Stages?

 - I personally love McDonald’s french fries, so if french fries is what I feel like, McDonald’s will have a higher ranking.
 These decisions can be both logical and emotional.

-- For many companies this is their main goal.
+- For many companies the Purchase/Decision stage is their main goal.
 The actual money part.
 Once the customer has finished their evaluations and considerations they have decided you are who they want to go with.
 This is an important step as well and shouldn’t be taken for granted.
 If the purchase itself is difficult they can still choose to go with someone else.

 - I recently went to register for a conference and the link was broken.
 If there happened to be another place that was offering the conference I was looking for, I would have been tempted.
 Instead, I let them know the link was broken, I heard back that it was fixed and was able to register.
 Even though they got my registration money, their reputation in my view dropped a little.